nosales

 Therefore, sales are not a sustainable strategy.
 The selling price should take into account creativity, quality and labour.
 Which also means fair wages for the production chain.
 We already discussed the trick of modern-day slavery in our previous posts.

-Once we have realized the whole economic system is corrupted, as a consequence, we have reduced the quantity we order.
+Once we have realised the whole economic system is corrupted, as a consequence, we have reduced the quantity we order.
 And by refining our selection, we opted for a capsule wardrobe focused only on meaningful items.

 This is what:

-1 – we don’t need quantity anymore
+1 – we no longer need quantity

 2 – we choose quality and good design